 Advances in edge computing, video cameras, real-time processing, and AI have helped transform medical devices over the years.
 NVIDIA developed the NVIDIA Clara Holoscan platform to support the development of software-defined AI medical devices.
-The platform consists of NVIDIA Clara Developer Kits, the NVIDIA Clara Holoscan SDK, and NVIDIA Clara Holoscan MGX for production-ready deployment.

 The latest release of the NVIDIA Clara Holoscan SDK 0.2 offers real-time AI inference capabilities and fast I/O for high-performance streaming applications in medical devices.
 This includes endoscopy, ultrasound, surgical robots, microscopy, and genomics sequencing instruments.